-- then the victim’s nieces and nephews,
+- Nieces and nephews,

 How Lawyers Can Prove Liability in A Wrongful Death Claim

 Regardless of who files the lawsuit, recovering compensation in a wrongful death claim requires proving certain elements.
-To obtain money from the negligent party responsible for victim’s death, the plaintiff must prove that:
+To obtain money from the negligent party responsible for the victim’s death, the plaintiff must prove that:

-- The defendant had a legal duty to protect the decedent from death.
+- The defendant had a legal duty to protect the person who died from death.
 For example, drivers assume a legal duty to drive safely to protect others from death every time they get behind the wheel.

 - The defendant breached that legal duty by causing the accident.